- Mathematics Association of America (MAA)

 2011-12 Thomas Banchoff, Brown University

-Brown University mathematics professor, Thomas Banchoff, is a distinguished mathematician who has received national awards as a teacher and scholar.
+Thomas Banchoff is a distinguished mathematician who has received national awards as a teacher and scholar.
 He is a former president of the Mathematical Association of America, was Brown’s dean of students around 1970, and was very active in the Society for Religion in Higher Education.
 He was one of several mathematicians to collaborate with the artist Salvador Dali.

 2010-2011 Michael Starbird, University of Texas at Austin